Santigio/Fortune-Hand-Craft/README.md

 # Fortune-Hand-Craft
-A website built with react native.
+A react website in progress